gasparka/thesis/docs/vhdl_extensions.rst

     - 'Update registers' function
     - 'Reset' function

 VHDL supports 'packages' to group common types and functions into one namespace.
-Package in VHDL must contain an declaration and body (same concept as header and source files in C).
+A package in VHDL must contain an declaration and body (same concept as header and source files in C).

 :numref:`package-mac` shows the template package for VHDL 'class'.
-All the class functionality is now in common namespace.
+All the class functionality is now in one common namespace.

 .. code-block:: vhdl
    :caption: Package template for OOP style VHDL